NVandenBossche/salesforce-iam-flows/README.md

 Step-by-step instructions on how to get the application up and running.

+You can run this application locally via Node.js or on Heroku.

 ### Prerequisites

 Create a [Heroku](https://heroku.com) account if you don't already have one.